Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 Tracking Tools and Apps

-• YNAB (You Need A Budget): Detailed budgeting with the 50/30/20 framework
+• YNAB (You Need A Budget): A paid app that uses the 50/30/20 principle for detailed tracking and planning.

 Choose the method that works best for you.
 The best budget is one you'll actually follow consistently.